Report a problem

 In Brief

-The administration of Chungju city (North Chungcheong Province, South Korea) has appealed to owners of RVs, caravans, and other large vehicles that have been parked long-term at the Chungju Stadium parking lot to move them by June 9, 2026.
+The city of Chungju (North Chungcheong Province, South Korea) has asked owners of RVs, caravans, campers, and other large vehicles to vacate the parking areas of Chungju Stadium by June 9, 2026.
+The request is made in preparation for the '2026 Chungju Dive Festival with MyK FESTA,' scheduled for June 11–14.

-The request is linked to preparations for the '2026 Chungju DIVE with MyK FESTA' festival, scheduled for June 11–14.
-An inspection revealed that parts of the parking area are occupied by RVs, buses, trucks, and construction equipment.
-Last year, unattended RVs and trailers caused a shortage of parking spaces and inconvenience for visitors.
+An inspection revealed that parts of the parking lot are occupied by RVs, large buses, trucks, and construction equipment.
+Authorities fear this could cause serious parking shortages and inconvenience for festival visitors.
+Last year, unattended RVs and trailers already created a shortage of spaces.

 Story sources